mozilla/platform-status/features/shared-worker.md

 caniuse_ref: sharedworkers
 ---

-A specific kind of worker that can be accessed from several browsing contexts, such as several windows, iframes or even workers.
+A specific kind of worker that can be accessed from several browsing contexts (including windows, iframes, and other workers).